Skip to main content

 Required

-Per Transaction Fee is calculated from multiplying the flat-rate transaction fee ($X.XX) x Total Sales ($)
+Per Transaction Fee is calculated by multiplying the flat-rate transaction fee ($X.XX) by Total Sales (dollar amount)

 Total Fees